 Happy Father’s Day To My Dad, Carl

-Happy Father's Day to all dads today.
-I also want to say a special Happy Father's Day to my Dad, Carl "Bugs" Pitcher or as I call him "Pops."
+Happy Father's Day to all dads this weekend and I want to say a special Happy Father's Day to my Dad, Carl "Bugs" Pitcher, or as I call him "Pops."

 He's a quiet man with a dry and quick sense of humor.
-I've been told by those who know my Grandfather Glenn and my Dad, that I got my sense humor from both of them.
-I’ve always said, that if I could be half the parent he was, then I’ve done a good job.
-He’s a man of faith and a leader.
+I've been told by those who know my Grandfather Glenn and my Dad, that I got my sense of humor from both of them.

-He's a man of integrity who I respect and appreciate.
-I talk to people all the time that worked with him when he was with Columbia Gas.
+He's a man of faith and integrity who I respect and appreciate.
+I talk to people that worked with him at Columbia Gas.
 They all have great things to say about him and ALWAYS share a funny story about something he said or did.

 So Happy Pops Day and can't wait to get together for the DSG Open on Sunday, August 21st...